hariharan13/MNIST-DIGITS/README.md

 # MNIST-DIGITS
-MNIST DIGITS is classified using tensorflow without using keras model
+MNIST DIGITS is classified using tensorflow without using keras background